Kansas City police kill woman spotted with a sword

-Kansas City police have fatally shot a woman who barricaded herself in a shed for hours after she was seen outside with a sword.
+Kansas City police have fatally shot a woman who barricaded herself in a shed after she was seen outside with a sword.

 The Kansas City Star reports that the shooting happened Thursday afternoon in the north of the city.

 Police Capt.
-Lionel Colón says he doesn't know if the woman was armed with the sword when she was killed.
-He also says he doesn't know if the woman had exited the shed or was shot while still inside.
-Colón hasn't responded to an Associated Press email asking if a sword has been located.
+Lionel Colón says he doesn't know if the woman was armed when she was killed and that he hopes to have information about whether a sword was found at the scene later Friday.
+He also says he doesn't know if the woman had left the shed or was still inside when she was shot.

 Colón says he's "very confident it was a last-resort situation to ensure the safety of the public."
 Robert King, who lives nearby, questioned why police didn't use nonlethal force.